1967 Stanley Cup playoffs: Playoff bracket

+In each round, teams competed in a best-of-seven series (scores in the bracket indicate the number of games won in each best-of-seven series).
+In the semifinals, the first-place team played the third-place team, while the second-place team played the fourth-place team.
+The winners of the semifinals then played for the Stanley Cup.

 Semifinals

 (1) Chicago Black Hawks vs. (3) Toronto Maple Leafs

 The Chicago Black Hawks was the best regular season team with 94 points.
 The Toronto Maple Leafs earned the third seed with 75 points.
 This was the sixth playoff series between these two teams, with Toronto winning three of their five previous series.
 Their most recent series had come in the 1962 Stanley Cup Finals, which Toronto won in six games.
 Chicago earned eighteen of twenty-eight points in this year's regular season series.

 Despite Chicago's impressive regular season marks, the third seed Toronto Maple Leafs beat the Black Hawks in the first round of the playoffs.

 (2) Montreal Canadiens vs. (4) New York Rangers

 Montreal earned the second seed with 77 points.
 New York earned the fourth seed with 72 points.
 This was the eighth playoff series between these two teams, with New York winning four of their seven previous series.
 Their most recent series had come in the 1957 semifinals, where Montreal defeated New York in five games.
 Montreal earned sixteen out of twenty-eight points in this year's regular season series.

 Montreal defeated the Rangers in a four-game sweep.